ASFHyP3/CMR-notifier/README.md

   }
   ```

+>[!TIP]
-If you're interested in notification for another ASF-managed dataset, let us know by opening an issue: <https://github.com/ASFHyP3/CMR-notifier/issues/new>
+> If you're interested in notification for another ASF-managed dataset, let us know by opening an issue: <https://github.com/ASFHyP3/CMR-notifier/issues/new>

 ## Usage

-The topics as listed above are public topics which only allow subscriptions using the AWS `SNS` and `Lambda` protocols.
+The topics listed above are public topics that only allow subscriptions using the AWS `SNS` and `Lambda` protocols.

-Here is an example of a minimal CloudFormation template, which when deployed, will create a Sentinel-1 subscription for new for an AWS SQS Queue:
+Here is an example of a minimal CloudFormation template, which when deployed, will create a Sentinel-1 subscription for an AWS SQS Queue:
 ```yaml
 Parameters:
   QueueArn: